The SALSA MLPA Probemix P189 CDKL5/ARX/FOXG1 is an in vitro diagnostic (IVD)1

 gene (Borg et al. 2005).
 Please note that MLPA will not detect balanced translocations.

-This Probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mpla.com
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com